4 reasons why a pre-wedding photoshoot should be essential

 Is a pre-wedding photoshoot necessary?
 Well, that’s hard to say, but the short answer is, yes.
 And the long answer is, well, yes as well!
 So what is a pre-wedding photoshoot?
 The best way to think of it is as a trial run for your wedding photographer.
 Consider booking your hair, makeup, dress, cake.
 What do they all have in common?
 You get to ‘try before you buy’.
 Don’t get me wrong, this usually comes at a cost, but at least you can be confident in your decision come the big day.
 Wedding photography is no different, if anything, it should be more carefully thought about.
 Remember, you only get one chance at your wedding.
 You want to make sure the person tasked with capturing the big day is going to get it right.

 A pre-wedding photoshoot is something that can be used to ensure you picked the right photographer, you get along with them and they get along with you.
-Some wedding photographers will charge for this as an ‘add-on’ to their services, whilst others may include it as a part of their packages at no extra cost (if you quote ‘preweddingshoot’ when you inquire you will receive this absolutely free, valued normally at $995).
+Some wedding photographers will have this built into all their packages, some may offer it as an add on for you to choose if you want to do it.

 Regardless of whether it is included or an additional option, it is an option that is well worth having, and can heavily impact how smooth your wedding day runs, and how happy you will be with not just the day, but the outcome.
 Below are 3 of the biggest reasons why a pre-wedding photoshoot should be considered essential.